malramsay64/phd-thesis/03_Dynamics/introduction.md

 and they have a different rotational relaxation function for the other relaxations.
 These other correlations are the same as the velocity autocorrelation functions.
+Comparison of the second order Legendre polynomial with experimental results

+- [@Zasetskty2010]
+Uses the first, second and third order Legendre autocorrelation functions in a simulation study.

+- [@Jas2000]
+    - Experimental methods for studying rotational diffusion measure quantities relaxed to the correlation function
+      $$ C_2(t) = \langle 3(\vect n(0) \cdot \vect n(t))^2 -1 \rangle/2 $$
+Calculates the diffusion constant for each molecular axis, combining them for a total rotational diffusion constant.
+Rotational diffusion is calculated using the first order Legendre polynomial Demonstrates how to combine the multiple relaxation functions for each axis

 Viscosity???